 When she passed away in 2011, she left the house and its vast grounds to family friends, who founded a trust to preserve it.
 They have worked for the last three years to restore it to a suitable condition to open it to the public, which they did just four months ago.

 Their dedication to restoring the villa, and their passion for its history, is contagious.
 But they need 5 million Euros urgently to restore the building.

 They’re not kidding about this, by the way.
-I’ve had a jolly good look at the place structurally, and I can personally vouch for the fact that two Sicilians arguing at a normal Sicilian level of decibels might be enough to reduce the place to rubble.
+The place badly needs some serious work.
+I’ve had a jolly good look at the place structurally, and I can personally vouch for the fact that the vibrations of two Sicilians arguing at a normal Sicilian level of decibels might be enough to reduce the place to rubble.
 I think they urgently need a bit of crowdfunding to save this Sicilian treasure.

 A collection of vintage cameras and photography paraphernalia was found in the attic, along with a set of paints for retouching photos in colour – the Victorian equivalent of Photoshop.

 There’s also a hurdy gurdy in full working order, equipped with a fabulous collection of operatic music rolls, though sadly minus both organ grinder and monkey.
 (I am considering offering my services, as I do still need a full-time job.)

 There’s a vast collection of smoking paraphernalia, including not only Meerschaum pipes and tobacco pouches from across the world, but two ingenious cigar stands, one of which has a rotating mechanism operated by a little knob on the top.

 Villa Sant’Isidoro is a treasure-trove of Sicilian history and art, of intimate family memories mixed with political events that changed the course of history.
 This is by no means the last post I will write about it!

 I once dreamed about it falling down; now, it’s become one of my favourite places in the whole world.